jruels/microservices-k8s/labs/LAB02-K3D-PVC.md

 - Completed Lab 01: K3d Getting Started

 ## Environment Setup
-Ensure you're connected to your Ubuntu VM through VS Code Remote Development.
-All commands will be executed on the Ubuntu VM.
+Ensure you're connected to your Ubuntu VM through VS Code Remote Explorer extension (see Lab 01 for SSH setup).
+All commands will be executed in the VS Code integrated terminal connected to your Ubuntu VM.
+Use VS Code's file explorer to navigate and manage directories.

 ## Create Local Directory for Persistent Volume